Mohammadabdelaty/Golang-study/packages/README.md

 In the main go file -parent of the current folder-, you should include your first entry point function `main` which will execute all in it.

-* Please note that only
+* Please note that only one pkg can be added to this dir, also can be many files with different funcations but the same pkg name in all file.

+You can add another pkg in another dir in the same parent package dir. like this one in `pkg2`.